-The Federation has accrued vacation pay in the amount of \$53,043.
+The Federation has accrued vacation pay in the amount of \$57,041.
 The expense has been charged on the Statement of Activities according to each employee's program.
-The liability is shown in accounts payable and accrued liabilities on the Statement of Financial Position.
+The liability is shown in accounts payable and accrued liabilities in the Statement of Financial Position.
 This balance is recalculated and adjusted annually.